oalsheikh2/nd013-c2-fusion-starter/writeup1_update.md

 ![ID_S2_EX11](https://user-images.githubusercontent.com/79502750/151123242-b20a787d-f33d-4a98-a40b-844ec498a677.png)
 ### 4. Can you think of ways to improve your tracking results in the future?

 We can use data from the vehicle itself such as speed.
+And fuse more lidar sensors to avoid blind spots